VirgilSecurity/virgil-sdk-x/README.md

             .map { $0.publicKey }

-        // sign a message with a private key then encrypt on a public key let encryptedData = try! crypto.signThenEncrypt(dataToEncrypt,
+        // sign a message with a private key then encrypt on a public key let encryptedData = try! crypto.signAndEncrypt(dataToEncrypt,
                                                        with: alicePrivateKey,
                                                        for: bobRelevantCardsPublicKeys)

     // Error occured
     case .failure(let error): break